foocorp/gnu-fm/README.md

 # GNU FM

 A music community platform in PHP.
+Powers Libre.fm (2009-2022) -- plans are afoot for a new piece of software to run Libre.fm

 ## License